Alaska Company Info

 Alaska Airlines' 2,660 customer service agents, reservations agents and accounting specialists and other groups are represented by the International Association of Machinists and Aerospace Workers (IAMAW).
 This contract was ratified on April 9, 2014, and becomes amendable on Jan.
 1, 2019.

 Alaska Airlines' 3,288 flight attendants are represented by the Association of Flight Attendants (AFA).
-These employees ratified a two-year contract extension March 10, 2009.
-This contract became amendable May 1, 2012 and negotiations have been ongoing.
+These employees approved a new five-year contract on Dec.
+16, 2014.
+The new contract will become amendable on Dec.
+17, 2019.

 Aircraft technicians, cleaners and fleet service employees